 One of the earliest successful personality measurements that came into being was the Woodworth Personal Data Sheet, which was a self-report inventory type of personality.
 This test had been developed to carry out a psychiatric screening of the new inductees into the army at the time of World War I. There were a few more:

 ► Self-Report Inventory

 The Self-Report Inventory has been the most common type of personality measurements.
 It is also termed as the objective personality test.
-There are many items included in this kind of tests, some of which are questions and others are statements or situations and the test taker is required to answer in the degree to which he agrees or disagrees to the ‘problem’.
+There are many items included in this kind of tests, some of which are questions and others are statements or situations, and the test taker is required to answer in the degree to which he agrees or disagrees to the ‘problem.'

 A sample item on such a test could be, ‘I like to socialize with new people on parties.’
-The test taker can be asked to answer with a number on a scale of 1 to 5 or 1 to 10 for example; with one end connoting to strong agreement and the other to strong disagreement.
+The test taker can be asked to answer with a number on a scale of 1 to 5 or 1 to 10 for example; with one end connoting to strong agreement and the other to obvious disagreement.
 A very commonly used self-report inventory test would be the Minnesota Multiphasic Personality Inventory (MMPI).
-This is probably the best personality test of this kind which is widely used to identify different psychological problems in the test takers.
+It is probably the best personality test of this kind which is widely used to identify different psychological problems in the test takers.

 ► Observational Measures